moble/scri/README.md

 conda install -c moble scri
 ```

+If you need to install `anaconda` first, it's very easy and doesn't require root permissions.
+Just [download](http://continuum.io/downloads) and follow the instructions — particularly setting your `PATH`.
+Also, make sure `PYTHONPATH` and `PYTHONHOME` are *not* set.
+Ensure that it worked by running `python --version`.
+It should say something about anaconda; if not, you probably forgot to set your `PATH`.
+Now just run the installation command above.

-Then, in python, you can check to make sure it worked with
+Then, in python, you can check to make sure installation worked with

 ```python
 import scri